Many families struggle with the internal debate on whether they want more children.

 It seems customary in our culture to have multiple children, at least 2.

-Only children have been judged and prejudiced since dawn, with negative stereotypes tagged to them.
+Only children have been judged and prejudiced since the dawn of time with negative stereotypes tagged to them.

-Not only children but their parents are usually dragged through the mud on their decision, being labeled as selfish ourselves; letting our child grow up without siblings have deemed a travesty.
+Not only children but their parents are usually dragged through the mud on their decision, being labeled as selfish ourselves; letting our child grow up without siblings have somehow been deemed a travesty.

 Being a new mom with so much ridicule and judgment over how families choose to live and raise their families, it feels like we can’t do anything right without being called out.